anubhab12-bot/personaAI/README.md

 MORE TO COME :

 Will added more functionalities here it is just a start of my project and not a big huge level things just a basic but core starting will be added some more features.
 Thank you.

+SO HERE IS THE NEW UPDATE:

+As my model is only stored the data till 2023, so it was not able to provide data of recent questions.
+Now it can answer recent things also, searching on Web automatically.

+USING LANGCHAINS GoogleSearchAPIWrapper